PCSD Closing All Schools to Open Enrollment for 2021-2022

 There are two enrollment periods:

-1. Initiate an Open Enrollment Application at the REQUESTED school’s DISTRICT OFFICE.
-Parent/student requests do not require a release from their home school or district.
-If a student’s legal residence is outside of Salt Lake County, the parent/guardian must contact the Superintendent’s Office to finalize enrollment (435-615-0225).
+1. Initiate an Open Enrollment Application Parent/student requests do not require a release from their home school or district.
+If a student’s legal residence is outside of the Park City School District boundaries, the parent/guardian must contact the Superintendent’s Office to finalize enrollment (435-615-0225).

-2. A student may receive only one enrollment options transfer per school year.
+2. A student may receive only one enrollment option transfer per school year.

 3. Park City School District students will be given first priority for placement in participating schools.
 All other applications will be handled on a first-come, first-served basis.